hougasian/zshrc/README.md

 After purchasing an [Apple Silicon](https://www.apple.com/newsroom/2020/06/apple-announces-mac-transition-to-apple-silicon/) MBA, i realized that the rc config file just isn't there 😔 (it's here 😜)

+> UPDATE: New M1 MBP running macOS Monterey 12.2.1 no longer needs the template file above.
+Try just using the `curl` or `wget` below first.

 ## wget/curl

 ```